Wondering where to stay in Goa? The exotic city-state of Goa is an ideal place to get away from real life and lose yourself in a tropical wonderland.

 Party until dawn at this youthful, clubbing and beach haven

 The atmosphere is young, fun, and non-stop clubbing is the main draw to the area with famous spots such as Cub Cabana, Club Titos, and Paradiso.
+Besides, you'll also be very closes to many churches of Goa which look incredible.
+Some are designated UNESCO World Heritage sites.

 Why stay in Bardez